msu-cse-outreach/technovation-book/_sources/1-Intro/icebreaker.rst

 Locate up to 3 images that represent something about you.

-They can be anyting, really.
+They can be anything, really.
 For example, do you . .

 * Like sports?
 Find an image of you or someone else playing one of your favorites.